ninchistudios/musicproduction/end-to-end-checklist.md

 5. Clean up breaths, smacks and plosives.
 6. Quantize instruments judiciously - don't overdo and dehumanise it.
 Drums/bass can take/need more quantization than others.

+* don't over-correct pitch/timing, it needs to be human.

 ### Mix

 * save a mixdown before each session so that you can listen to how it was before you started
 * Balance > Fix > Enhance > Shape > Space
+* The instruments should sound right & professional.
+Use reference.
+"People come for the sound and stay for the story".
-* If it sounds good, it's good
+* If it sounds radio ready, it's good

 #### General Tips